 Tip: If the clip you want to load does not appear in the list, click Refresh Clip List.
-The switcher re-scans the USB folder and updates the clip list.
+The switcher re-scans the folder and updates the clip list.

-Tip: You can use FTP to copy a clip to USB while it is still in the switcher.
-Refer to To Create an FTP Connection on page 86 for information on creating an FTP connection to the USB.
+Tip: You can use FTP to copy a clip to the switcher.
+Refer to To Create an SFTP Connection on page 91 for information on creating an FTP connection.